pypa/manylinux/README.rst

 the following retention policy is applied:

 - images will default to 5 years retention
-- tags used by `cibuildwheel <https://github.com/pypa/cibuildwheel>`_ releases will never expire
+- tags used by `cibuildwheel <https://github.com/pypa/cibuildwheel>`_ 1.10.0 and later releases (including pre-releases) will never expire
-- when a specific manylinux/musllinux policy variant goes out of support, its latest tag will be manually updated to never expire
+- when a specific manylinux/musllinux policy variant goes out of support, its latest tag will never expire

 Building Docker images
 ----------------------